allvpv/website/content/haotic-journey-through-envvars/index.md

 ### The default C library on Linux: `glibc`

 `glibc` creates a dynamic `environ` array; this array can be managed by `putenv` and `getenv` library functions.

-Each `getenv` or `putenv` invocation is O(n) – the array needs to be traversed each time – but `n` is usually small.
+So the time complexity of `getenv` and `putenv` is *linear* regarding the number of envvars.
+Remember – envvars are not a high-performance dictionary and you should not abuse them.

 ### Python

-Python is an interesting case: it tightly couples it's environment to the C library.
+Python is an interesting case: it tightly couples it's environment to the C library, which may lead to some unexpected problems.

+If you programmed some Python, you've probably encountered the `os.environ` dictionary.
-On startup, the `os.environ` dictionary is built from the `environ` array which is mentioned above.
-But this dictionary is **NOT** the “ground truth” of environment variables for the child processes.
+On startup, the `os.environ` dictionary is built from the C library `environ` array which is mentioned above.

+But the dictionary values are **NOT** the “ground truth” of environment variables for the child processes.
 Rather, each change to `os.environ` calls the low-level, natively implemented `os.putenv` function, which in turn, calls `putenv` from the C library.

-Note that the propagation is one-directional: modifying `os.environ` will call `os.putenv`, but not the other way around.
-Call `os.putenv`, and `os.environ` won't be updated.
+> Note that the propagation is one-directional: modifying `os.environ` will call
+> `os.putenv`, but not the other way around.
+Call `os.putenv`, and `os.environ`
+> won't be updated.

 ## Liberal format